richardrodgers/mds/webapi/README.md

 Metadata schemas in mds can be marked as _sealed_, meaning that one should not add or remove fields belonging to the schema.
 This is useful for non-extensible schema such as dcterms.
 The API will enforce this policy, and returns a 403 Forbidden in response to attempts to create or delete fields in sealed schemas.
 Moreover, the sealed attribute in the schema may not be changed via the API.

+### Info API ###

+The info API can be used to characterize an mds instance.
+It is a read-only API (http GET), and provides summary information.
+Endpoints (all under 'info') with the information returned:

+    info/server - OS, Java, and Servlet container info info/system - all installed mds modules with date of install info/assets - counts of communities, collections, items, and bitstreams.
+Total storage used. info/metadata/schemaid - distribution of metdata values in schema (counts per field) info/formats - distribution of bitstreams in formats (counts per format) info/users - counts of users and groups info/workflow - counts of workspace and workflow items

+Other information parameters are TDB